InseeFrLab/pynsee/README.rst

 a dozen datasets of local data, key metadata and SIRENE database containing data on all French companies.
 Have a look at the detailed API page with the following `link <https://api.insee.fr/catalogue/>`_.
 This package is a contribution to reproducible research and public data transparency.
-It benefits from the developements made by INSEE's teams working on APIs.
+It benefits from the developments made by INSEE's teams working on APIs.

 Installation & Loading
 ----------------------